wilsonmar/wilsonmar.github.io/_posts/2019-12-24-web-scraping.md

 Use "scrapy &LT;command> -h" to see more info about a command
    </pre>

-   Notice that there are more commands when the command is run inside a Scrapy folder.
+   Notice that there are <a href="#AddlCommands">more commands</a> when the command is run inside a Scrapy folder.

 1. Manually verify that the websites provided by Scrapy framework developers still operate: